himccoder/GreenBalance/README.md

-# 🌱 Green CDN - Carbon-Aware Load Balancing System
+# 🌱 Green Balance - Carbon-Aware Load Balancing System

 Core: a green (carbon‑aware) load balancer that routes more traffic to cleaner regions.